alyssavanerelli/grahami/analyses/busco_phylogenomics/README.md

 - **Optional Parameters**
   - `-psc`: BUSCO families that are present and single-copy in N% of species will be included in supermatrix analysis (default = 100%).
 Families that are missing for a species will be replaced with missing characters ("?").
   - `--stop_early`: stop pipeline early before phylogenetic inference (i.e., for the supermatrix approach this will stop after generating the concatenated alignment).
 This is **recommended** so you can manually choose your own parameters (e.g., bootstrapping/model selection methods) or manually process/filter the alignments further when running IQ-Tree, etc..
+  - Do **NOT** make the output directory before running the script.
+The script will make this directory, you just need to name it in the script.

 	<details><summary>phy_sub.sh</summary>